Frequently Asked Questions

 What if I don’t have a canoe?

 Canoes, paddles and flotation devices will be provided, free of charge.
-Our wonderful canoe partners, The Tennessee Paddler and Canoe Music City, will be toting canoes to the park for us.
-We are delighted that these two dependable outfitters are working with the Lost Loon this year.
-Next time you paddle the Harpeth, Buffalo or Duck Rivers, these are the folks to call.
-Note that park rules require that flotation devices be worn at all time in the canoes.
+Our wonderful canoe partners and volunteers will be toting canoes to the park for us.
+Thank you to our local outfitters, parks and university outdoor recreation centers for supporting our event.
+Note that park rules require that flotation devices be worn at all times in the canoes.

 Can we bring our own canoe?

-You are welcome to use your own canoe.
+Yes, you are welcome to use your own canoe.
 See the race director if you have questions about whether your boat qualifies.
+Please mark all of your personal gear with your name.

 What if I don't have a bike?